-Most people with anxiety would agree they have too much stress in their lives and caffeine adds to the burden.
+Most people who deal with anxiety would agree that they have too much stress in their lives — and caffeine adds to the burden.

-Caffeine acts much like stress, increasing heart rate, blood pressure and levels of stress hormones.
+Caffeine affects the body much like stress by increasing heart rate, blood pressure, and levels of stress hormones.

-Caffeine achieves many of its effects by blocking activity of adenosine, a neurotransmitter that makes us tired and sleepy.
+Caffeine achieves many of its effects by blocking the activity of adenosine, a neurotransmitter that makes you feel sleepy and tired.

 But for those with anxiety, there is a downside.

-Caffeine also inhibits the calming neurotransmitter GABA.
-(5)
+Caffeine also inhibits the calming neurotransmitter GABA (gamma-aminobutyric acid).

-GABA puts the brakes on brain activity when needed and has been characterized as “nature’s Valium.”
+GABA slows brain activity when necessary and has been called “nature’s Valium.”

-It’s essential for feeling happy and relaxed and low GABA is associated with anxiety and panic attacks.
-(6)
+It’s essential for feeling happy and relaxed, so it’s not surprising that a low GABA level is associated with anxiety and panic attacks.

-Serotonin is the brain chemical tied closely to happiness.
+Serotonin is the neurotransmitter most closely tied to happiness.

 One of the most common side effects of both anxiety and caffeine consumption is insomnia.

-In fact, caffeine-induced sleep disorder is a recognized mental disorder.
-(9)
+In fact, caffeine-induced sleep disorder is a recognized psychiatric disorder.